Robert Blair, Lord Avontoun: Personal life

+Death and legacy

 He died suddenly on 20 May 1811, at home at 56 George Square in Edinburgh.
 He is buried nearby in Greyfriars Kirkyard.
 The grave lies in the sealed south-west section of the graveyard known as the Covenanter's Prison.

 His old friend, Henry Dundas, 1st Viscount Melville, who came to Edinburgh specifically to attend Blair's funeral, was taken ill, and died on the very day Blair was buried.
 This unusual coincidence gave rise a circulated publication, 'Monody on the Death of the Right Hon.
 Henry Lord Viscount Melville, and Right Hon.
 Robert Blair of Avontown, Lord President of the College of Justice' (Edinburgh, 1811), written by an anonymous author.
 Presuming this to be a correct story this would place the funeral on 28 May 1811.

-Family

-Blair married Isabella Cornelia Halkett, the youngest daughter of Colonel Charles Craigie Halkett of Lawhill, Fife.
 His widow, one son, and three daughters, survived him; but he left them so badly off that a pension was granted by the crown to his widow and daughters through the instrumentality of Mr. Perceval.